(Photo | Courtesy of LS Networks)

 Finally, the question I get the most from business owners is; how much bandwidth do I need?
 This isn’t the right question.
 The question is; what happens when I am out of bandwidth?
 If you share the highway to the internet it can feel like the parkway at five o’clock.
 Buy more than you will ever need.
 Also, uploads are critical.
 One of my customers needed to back-up each night, but every morning it failed.
 He didn’t have enough upload speed.
 If this describes you, then you might need a fiber connection with symmetrical up and down speeds.
 And if you are running your business phones from a system of tangled wires in the back closet, you’re sitting on a ticking time bomb.
 Investigate with your provider a Voice Over Internet Protocol (VOIP) phone system.
 The technology is knife’s edge with little to no CapEx and comes with on-the-fly disaster recovery when paired with a UC App.
 Your business will be humming at the highest level of connectivity and productivity.

 Our world is now connected with several redundant fiber networks coursing through Central Oregon.
 You are no longer stifled with limited choices or providers.
 You have options.
 By doing a little homework, your business will be going where you don’t need roads.

-Network Phone & Internet Providers: Century Link (ILEC), Bend Broadband (TDS), Bend Tel (Reseller), Fatbeam LS Networks (Quantum)
+Network Phone & Internet Providers: Century Link (ILEC), Bend Broadband (TDS), Bend Tel (Competitive Local Exchange Carrier), Fatbeam LS Networks (Quantum)